Fleli/LLMM/Documentation/03_IR_Structure.md

 # Intermediate Representation Structure

 The top level of the structure contains all function declarations, type definitions, and metadata (once it is added to the IR).
+In-depth information about IR statements is found in `LLMM/ir_design`.

 ## Functions